Wesleyan University: A Brief History

 Today Wesleyan offers instruction in 46 departments and 45 major fields of study and awards the bachelor of arts and graduate degrees.
 The master of arts degree and the doctor of philosophy are regularly awarded in six fields of study.
 Students may choose from more than 900 courses each year and may be counted upon to devise, with the faculty, some 900 individual tutorials and lessons.

-The student body is made up of approximately 2,900 full-time undergraduates and 156 graduate students, as well as 85 part-time students in Graduate Liberal Studies.
-An ongoing faculty of more than 300 is joined each semester by a distinguished group of visiting artists and professors.
+The student body is made up of approximately 2,900 full-time undergraduates and 150 graduate students, as well as 85 part-time students in Graduate Liberal Studies.
+A full-time faculty of more than 300 is joined each semester by a distinguished group of visiting artists and professors.
 But despite Wesleyan’s growth, today’s student/instructor ratio remains at 8 to 1, and about three quarters of all courses enroll fewer than 20 students.

 Named for John Wesley, the founder of Methodism, Wesleyan is among the oldest of the originally Methodist institutions of higher education in the United States.
 The Methodist movement was particularly important for its early emphasis on social service and education, and from its inception, Wesleyan offered a liberal arts program rather than theological training.
 Wesleyan’s first president, Willbur Fisk, a prominent Methodist educator, set out an enduring theme at his inaugural address in September 1831.
 President Fisk stated that education serves two purposes: “the good of the individual educated and the good of the world.”
 Student and faculty involvement in a wide range of community-service activities reflected President Fisk’s goals in the 19th century and continues to do so today.